 Feedback about our Brighton Medical Centre both positive and negative is always welcome, you may request a feedback form from reception, download The Feedback Form here, or telephone our Practice Manager, Philippa Cowden , on 9516 5100.
 If you make a complaint & were dissatisfied with the way your complaint was resolved please contact the Health Services Commissioner on free call 1800 136 066.

 Can I speak to my doctor on the telephone?

-It is preferable for you to make an appointment to see your doctor, however if necessary doctors in this practice may be contacted by telephone during normal surgery hours.
+It is preferable for you to make an appointment to see your doctor.
 As a courtesy to patients, our doctors generally do not interrupt consultations to take phone calls.
-A message will be taken for them to call back at the end of their session.
-In an emergency your call will be put straight through to a doctor.
+A message can be given to reception for them to call back at the end of their session if appropriate.
+In an emergency your call will be put straight through to a doctor or nurse.

 What do I do in an emergency when the clinic is closed?

 If you have a medical emergency please call an ambulance on 000.
 For medical attention outside normal surgery hours, the locum service can be contacted on 132 660.
 You can also attend Sandringham Emergency Department in Bluff Road, Sandringham, Ph: 9076 1470 or for patients covered by Private Health Insurance, Cabrini Emergency Department, Ph: 9508 1500 on Isabella Street, Malvern, where non rebateable fees may apply.

 This practice is committed to maintaining the confidentiality of your personal health information.
 Your medical record is a confidential document.
 It is the policy of this practice to maintain security of personal health information at all times and to ensure that this information is only available to authorized members of staff.
 Please see the privacy statement on the reception counter for further information.